canonical/jenkins-agent-k8s-operator/docs/explanation/charm-architecture.md

 ## OCI images

 We use [Rockcraft](https://canonical-rockcraft.readthedocs-hosted.com/en/latest/) to build the OCI Image for the Jenkins agent.
-The image is defined in the [Jenkins agent k8s ROCK](https://github.com/canonical/jenkins-agent-k8s-operator/blob/main/jenkins_agent_k8s_rock/).
+The image is defined in the [Jenkins agent k8s rock](https://github.com/canonical/jenkins-agent-k8s-operator/blob/main/jenkins_agent_k8s_rock/).
 They are published to [Charmhub](https://charmhub.io/), the official repository of charms.
 This is done by publishing a resource to Charmhub as described in the [Juju SDK How-to guides](https://juju.is/docs/sdk/publishing).

 ## Containers

-Configuration files for the containers can be found in the respective directories that define the ROCKs.
+Configuration files for the containers can be found in the respective directories that define the rocks.
 See the section above.

 ### Jenkins agent k8s

 This container manages the task execution on behalf of the Jenkins controller by using executors.
 It contains an agent, a small  Java client process that connects to a Jenkins controller and is assumed to be unreliable.
 Any tools required for building and testing get installed on this container, where the agent runs.

-The workload that this container is running is defined in the [Jenkins agent k8s ROCK](https://github.com/canonical/jenkins-agent-k8s-operator/blob/main/jenkins_agent_k8s_rock/).
+The workload that this container is running is defined in the [Jenkins agent k8s rock](https://github.com/canonical/jenkins-agent-k8s-operator/blob/main/jenkins_agent_k8s_rock/).

 ## Integrations